 FEES

-Registrar shall pay RO the fees for TLD including initial and renewal registrations and other services provided by RO to Registrar (collectively, "Fees").
-RO reserves the right to change the Fees (registrations or renewals) prospectively upon one hundred and eighty (180) days prior notice.
-The current Fees are annexed hereto at SCHEDULE A.
+Registrar shall pay RO or its designee the fees for TLD including initial and renewal registrations and other services provided by RO to Registrar (collectively, "Fees") as set forth in Exhibit A or as otherwise shared in a written form by RO.
+RO reserves the right to change the Fees (registrations or renewals) prospectively to the extent and in the manner that such adjustments are permitted by the Registry Agreement, as follows: (i) With respect to initial domain name registrations, RO shall provide Registrar with no less than thirty (30) calendar days’s notice of any price change; (ii) With respect to renewal of domain name registrations, RO shall provide Registrar with no less than one hundred and eighty (180) calendar days’ written notice of any price increase, and not less than thirty (30) calendar days’ notice of any price change other than the foregoing.

 Variable Registry-Level Fee.
-In the event that RO is required to pay Variable Registry-Level Fees to ICANN in accordance with Subsection 6.3 (a) of the RA, RO shall be entitled to collect such Fees from Registrar, and Registrar hereby gives express approval of RO’s collection thereof, in addition to Fees due to RO under Section 7.1 above, of the amount that is equivalent, on a per-name basis, to the Variable Registry-Level Fee paid by RO to ICANN with respect to Registrar’s registrations in the TLD Registry.
+In the event that RO is required to pay Variable Registry-Level Fees to ICANN in accordance with Subsection 6.3 (a) of the RA, RO or its designee shall be entitled to collect such Fees from Registrar, and Registrar hereby gives express approval of RO’s collection thereof, in addition to Fees due to RO under Section 7.1 above, of the amount that is equivalent, on a per-name basis, to the Variable Registry-Level Fee paid by RO to ICANN with respect to Registrar’s registrations in the TLD Registry.

 All Fees are exclusive of applicable taxes (specifically including sales tax and Value Added Tax), which Registrar will be responsible to pay and are subject to the terms and conditions of the Registrar Agreement.

 Payment.
 In advance of incurring Fees, Registrar shall establish a deposit account, or, if agreed by RO in its discretion, a letter of credit or Credit Facility (as defined below) (collectively or individually the “Payment Security”).
 All Fees are due immediately (subject to the terms of the Credit Facility, if applicable) upon receipt of applications for initial and renewal registrations, registrations associated with transfers of sponsorship, or upon provision of other services provided by RO to Registrar.
-Payment shall be made via debit or draw down of the deposit account or letter of credit or, if established, per the terms of the Credit Facility.
+Payment shall be made via debit or draw down of the deposit account or letter of credit or, if established, per the terms of the Credit Facility or, in general, by any valid and recognized method of payment that RO may decide to adopt or implement.
 RO shall provide monthly invoice statements to the Registrar.

 Non-Payment of Fees.
-In the event Registrar has insufficient funds deposited or available through the letter of credit or otherwise is in default of the terms of the Credit Facility, RO may do any or all of the following in its discretion: (a) stop accepting new initial or renewal registrations, or registrations associated with transfers of sponsorship, from Registrar; (b) delete or transfer the domain names associated with any negative balance incurred or invoice not paid in full; (c) give written notice of termination of this Agreement pursuant to Subsection 8.2.5; (d) pursue any other remedy under this Agreement.
+In the event Registrar has insufficient funds deposited or available through the letter of credit or otherwise is in default of the terms of the Credit Facility, RO may do any or all of the following in its discretion: (a) stop accepting new initial or renewal registrations, or registrations associated with transfers of sponsorship, from Registrar; (b) delete or transfer the domain names associated with any negative balance incurred or invoice not paid in full; (c) give written notice of termination of this Agreement pursuant to Subsection 7.2; (d) pursue any other remedy under this Agreement.